 - Sleeping more, eating less, and other behavior changes

-What is Included in a Cat or Dog Teeth Cleaning Procedure?
+What is Included in a Dog or Cat Dental Cleaning?

 An oral exam.